dbos-inc/dbos-docs/docs/api-reference/decorators.md

 The authentication function is provided with a ['MiddlewareContext'](contexts.md#MiddlewareContext), which allows access to the request, system configuration, logging, and database access services.

 #### `@KoaMiddleware`
-Configures the Operon HTTP server allow insertion of arbitrary Koa middlewares.
+Configures the DBOS HTTP server allow insertion of arbitrary Koa middlewares.
 All functions in the decorated class will use the provided middleware list.

 ```typescript
 const exampleMiddleware: Koa.Middleware = async (ctx, next) => {